greenwood-capital-tagline-logo

 C. Registration Relationships Material to this Advisory Business and Possible Conflicts of Interests

-TCB Corporation currently owns 83% of Greenwood Capital Associates, LLC.
-TCB is also the holding company for its wholly-owned subsidiary, Countybank, which includes Countybank Trust Services, and Countybank Mortgage.
-At the client’s direction Countybank Trust Services provides trustee and/or custodial services for our clients.
-Clients of Greenwood Capital could also be clients of Countybank or its affiliates Countybanc Insurance Services, Inc., and/or Countybanc Investment Services, Inc. Our clients are not obligated to purchase any products, including insurance and/or investments, through any company within the TCB family of companies.
+TCB Corporation presently holds an 83% ownership stake in Greenwood Capital Associates, LLC.
+Additionally, TCB operates as the parent company for its wholly owned subsidiary, Countybank, which encompasses Countybank Trust Services and Countybank Mortgage.
+At the direction of clients, Countybank Trust Services provides trustee and/or custodial services for our clients.
+It is possible that clients of Greenwood Capital may also be clients of Countybank or its affiliates, including Countybanc Insurance Services, Inc., and/or Countybanc Investment Services, Inc. However, clients are under no obligation to procure any products, whether insurance or investments, from any entity within the TCB family of companies.

-Various firm investment adviser representatives are licensed insurance agents.
-From time-to-time, they will offer clients insurance advice or recommend products.
-Clients should be aware that if they act upon a recommendation to purchase life insurance, and/or other insurance solutions, Greenwood Capital and the investment adviser representative (that is also a licensed insurance agent), will share in the revenue received by Countybanc Insurance Services, Inc. for the written insurance policy.
-Greenwood Capital acts in the best interest of the client; including the recommendation of insurance products and the sale of commissionable products to advisory clients.
-Clients are in no way required to act upon an insurance recommendation through any representative of Greenwood Capital in their capacity as an insurance agent, or Countybanc Insurance Services, Inc. as an affiliate of Greenwood Capital.
+Greenwood Capital extends sub-advisory services to Countybank Trust Services, an affiliated qualified custodian.
+Countybank Trust Services retains autonomy in deciding whether to engage Greenwood Capital for investment management services for its clients.
+Certain representatives of our firm hold licenses as insurance agents.
+Periodically, they may offer clients insurance advice or recommend insurance products.
+Clients should understand that if they act on a recommendation to purchase life insurance or other insurance solutions, Greenwood Capital, and the licensed insurance agent, who is also an investment adviser representative, will share in the revenue generated by Countybanc Insurance Services, Inc. from the issued insurance policy.
+Greenwood Capital consistently operates in the best interests of its clients and clients are under no obligation to act on insurance recommendations provided by any Greenwood Capital representative acting in their capacity as an insurance agent, or through Countybanc Insurance Services, Inc., an affiliate of Greenwood Capital.

 D. Selection of Other Advisors or Managers and How This Advisor is Compensated for Those Selections